-How to Value a Domain Name Based on the Number of Registered Extensions
+How to Value a Domain Name Based on the Number of Registered Extensions.

-If you’re like most domain investors, especially those driven by emotion, the participating in expiring domain auctions is likely a rollercoaster experience, to say the least.
+If you’re like most domain investors, especially those driven by emotion, participating in expiring domain auctions is likely a rollercoaster experience, to say the least.

-Whatever the case may be, if you are the emotion-driven or emotionless data-driven domain investor, I would like to share a simple tool with you to help gauge and value a domain name based on the number of registered extensions.
+Whatever the case may be, if you are an emotion-driven or emotionless data-driven domain investor, I would like to share a simple tool with you to help gauge and value a domain name based on the number of registered extensions.

-While it’s not the only tool to live or die by when assessing or buying domains, I believe it will help you quickly assess in seconds whether you should throw the old proxy bid at a given domain or let is pass on by.
+While it’s not the only tool to live or die by when assessing or buying domains, I believe it will help you quickly assess in seconds whether you should throw the old proxy bid at a given domain or let it pass on by.

 Don’t be like the dog that chases every car only to catch it and not ever have had a clear idea and plan for what to do with it — a common challenge and pitfall for most domain investors, especially when first entering into the industry.